 - Research and Life Sciences: Clinical trials are rapidly adopting IoMT devices like bio sensors, wearables, mobile apps to capture trial data.
 These trials can harness Azure IoT Connector for FHIR to transmit device data to Azure API for FHIR in a secure, efficient, and effective manner.
 Once in Azure API for FHIR, trial data could be used to run real-time analysis of trial data.

 - Advanced Analytics: IoMT devices can provide large volume and variety of data at a high velocity, which makes them a great fit for serving training and testing data for your machine learning models.
 Azure IoT Connector for FHIR is inherently built to work with wide range of data frequency, flexible data schema, and cloud scaling with low latency.
 These attributes make Azure IoT Connector for FHIR an excellent choice for capturing device data for your advanced analytics needs.

 - Smart Hospitals/Clinics: Today smart hospitals and clinics are setting up an infrastructure of interconnected digital assets.
 Azure IoT Connector for FHIR can be used to capture and integrate data from these connected components.
 Actionable insights from such data set enable better patient care and operational efficiency.

 To start working with the Azure API for FHIR, follow the 5-minute quickstart to deploy the Azure API for FHIR.

-FHIR is the registered trademark of HL7 and is used with the permission of HL7.
+*In the Azure portal, Azure IoT Connector for FHIR is referred to as IoT Connector (preview).
+FHIR is a registered trademark of HL7 and is used with the permission of HL7.